-A comprehensive history and an examination of the ear can help to identify the cause and rule out some of the serious causes of tinnitus.
+A comprehensive history and an examination of the ear can help to identify the problem and rule out some of the serious causes of tinnitus.
 In most instances a hearing test will be helpful and in some cases a scan of the head and neck may be necessary.

 In most cases, tinnitus is mild and can be managed with simple measures to limit its intrusion on life.
 Some options include:

-Should the above fail to manage the tinnitus effectively there are other options available but none are consistently effective in controlling the tinnitus.
-Some people will have good success but others may not and it is very hard to predict just who may benefit.
+Should the above fail to manage the tinnitus effectively, there are other options available, but none are consistently effective in controlling the tinnitus.
+Some people will have good success, but others may not and it is very hard to predict just who may benefit.
 Options include:

 Unfortunately, there is no cure for tinnitus as such.
 Most people learn to ignore the tinnitus over time as the brain adapts.